Paris votes on ban for rental e-scooters

 Their presence remains controversial, with pedestrians complaining about reckless driving while a spate of fatal accidents has highlighted the dangers of vehicles that can currently be hired by children as young as 12.

-“They’re dangerous, both for those who use them and for pedestrians,“ Francoise Granier, a 68-year-old doctor who voted in the 9th district of the capital, told AFP on Sunday.
+“They’re dangerous, both for those who use them and for pedestrians,“ Francoise Granier, a 68-year-old doctor who voted in the Ninth Arrondissement of the capital, told AFP.
 “And the police never intervene.”

 Like her, IT worker Michael Dahan, 50, deplored the state of the capital’s streets, saying: “If it was better regulated, I wouldn’t be against... but you see people behaving in a crazy way.”